ShuzeLiu/academic-kickstart/content/project/Decentralized_Course_Selection/index.md

 ---
 title: Decentralized Course Selection System
-summary: An course selection system which runs on blockchain and has no registrar.
+summary: A course selection system which runs on blockchain and has no registrar.
          [Github](https://github.com/ShuzeLiu/Strengthening-Smart-Contracts-to-Handle-Unexpected-Situations).
 tags:
 - Decentralized Course Selection System